madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ```

-Normally, I do not [configure](http://linrunner.de/en/tlp/docs/tlp-troubleshooting.html) TLP, but given the system started to freeze on battery with TLP, I had a look at PCI devices.
+Normally, I do not [configure](http://linrunner.de/en/tlp/docs/tlp-troubleshooting.html) TLP, but system started to freeze on battery with TLP.
 Without TLP, on both AC / BAT the machine defaults are:

 ```
 /sys/bus/pci/devices/0000:00:00.0/power/control = on   (0x060000, Host bridge, bdw_uncore)